-Cultural identity and native language.
-The Institute for Higher Education Policy (2007) also stresses that "Children who grow up in poverty also may lack role models and a societal and familial culture that encourages and supports educational aspirations" (p.
-17).
-Research on Native American parents found they had significantly more negative perceptions than their children of school with respect to values, communication, and the cultural competence of the staff and curricula (Mackety & Linder-VanBershot, 2008).
+Cultural Identity and Native Language.
+The Institute for Higher Education Policy also stresses that "Children who grow up in poverty also may lack role models and a societal and familial culture that encourages and supports educational aspirations."
+Research on Native American parents found they had significantly more negative perceptions than their children of school with respect to values, communication, and the cultural competence of the staff and curricula.
 Researchers suggest that parents' negative views reflect the continuing influence of the history of coercive assimilation in Native American education and policy.
-Some refer to these experiences and other historical events as having produced "historical trauma" (Brave Heart, 2004; Gone, 2009; McLeigh, 2010) that continues to make many Native Americans vulnerable to problems in various facets of their lives.
+Some refer to these experiences and other historical events as having produced "historical trauma" that continues to make many Native Americans vulnerable to problems in various facets of their lives.
+18

-With respect to staying in school, Huffman (2001) uses resistance theory and the transculturation hypothesis to suggest that Native American students who draw on their cultural identity are more likely to succeed academically than those who have become culturally assimilated.
-At the same time, on predominantly white campuses, those with a strong Native American identity report perceiving and experiencing significant racism and harassment (Perry, 2002).
+With respect to staying in school, T. E. Huffman uses resistance theory and the transculturation hypothesis to suggest that Native American students who draw on their cultural identity are more likely to succeed academically than those who have become culturally assimilated.19 At the same time, on predominantly white campuses, those with a strong Native American identity report perceiving and experiencing significant racism and harassment.20

 Another concern related to person-environment fit is the degree to which American Indian/Alaska Native children are bilingual.
-More than 25% of this group in grades 4 and 8 reported use of a traditional language within the family at least half of the time (DeVoe, Darling-Churchill & Snyder, 2008).
-While it is unclear the degree to which this raises problems at some schools, it certainly must be considered a contributing factor.
+More than 25 percent of this group in grades four and eight reported use of a traditional language within the family at least half of the time.21 More generally, there is the reality of the vast tribal, generational, and individual cultural and linguistic differences among and within Native families.
+While there is lack of consensus about the degree to which all this raises problems at specific schools, these matters certainly must be considered a contributing factor to establishing a good fit.